-More information on other health insurance options, including COBRA, public resources, clinics, prescription drug programs and Duane Reade discount cards, can be found on the OSSA website at https://cardozo.yu.edu/student-life/office-student-services-and-advising/health-services/additional-health-resources under the "Additional Health Resources" link.
+More information on other health insurance options, including COBRA, public resources, clinics, prescription drug programs and Duane Reade discount cards, can be found on the OSSA website at https://cardozo.yu.edu/students/health-services a.
+Health Insurance

 4. Study Abroad Health and Safety